 Watch the video below to know how you can learn about your best customers by using data from Google Analytics:

 It’s easy to focus on the numbers and ignore the people making those numbers happen.
 Hence, it’s useful to gather user feedback via a customer survey.
-I suggest a 30 second, on-site survey to see what language clients are using, what would possibly hinder themselves from purchasing, what they value, what friction points exist, possible objections, etc?
-Besides the customer survey route, asking quick questions via chat logs or conducting interviews can reveal valuable customer insights as well.
+I suggest a 30-second, on-site survey to see what language clients are using, what would possibly hinder them from purchasing, what they value, what friction points exist, possible objections, etc.

 The customer survey will give you: